Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 1) A painful or burning sensation during urination or ejaculation

-Moreover, this burning or painful sensation is felt over a long period and not all of a sudden.
+Moreover, this burning or painful sensation occurs over a long period and not all of a sudden.
 Thus, instead of thinking that this symptom is due to a urinary infection, it is appropriate to talk to your doctor about it.
 Do not neglect this type of urinary symptoms because they can be a sign of something bigger.

 Some patients neglect their urinary symptoms because they are not very severe.
 But their symptoms keep on becoming worse over time.
 If they do so at a slow rate, patients may even get used to the increasing severity.
 Thus, they do not report what they feel and may not know it is a sign of prostate cancer.